 Students learn and practice how leaders recognize opportunity and motivate individuals and groups, and how and why followers choose people to lead them.
 To provide you with a deeper understanding of how leaders and followers accomplish and adapt, you will study the theories and strategies of leadership, conflict negotiation, critical thinking, and ethics and change, as well as how to manage information and technology, and analyze human behavior in cultural contexts.

 The organizational leadership master's degree is a hybrid program that incorporates both classroom and online coursework.
 A completely online program is also available.
-The program is now being offered at RMU Downtown in the Heinz 57 Center on Sixth Avenue in downtown Pittsburgh.
+The program is also offered at RMU Downtown as well as at the 171st (ARW) in Moon Township (Military Personnel Only).

 For more information, contact Anthony R. Petroy, D.M., Department Head, Organizational Leadership, at email@example.com or 412-397-6302.